RDxR10/windows-music-player-cli/README.md

 * 27-04-2026 [FEAT]: Songs can now be added to the queue via navigator view without interrupting playback.

 * 31-05-2026 [FEAT]: The single song play/lazy play feature has been added.
 Song names can now be passed as arguments to directly play a specific song.
 Partial name matching is supported, so an exact name is not required.
 Also, the script now defaults to the directory it is placed in.

+* 05-06-2026 [FIX]: The last played track now gets highlighted correctly for all shuffle cases.